trenton3983/stack_overflow/Creating_Effective_StackOverflow_Questions.md

 1. **Title**: Make it clear and concise.
 The title should give an overview of the problem so that potential answerers can quickly understand the issue.

-    * Example: "How to rotate x-axis labels in Seaborn?"
+    * Example: "How to rotate x-axis labels"

+	- Do not put tags, like `seaborn`, `matplotlib` in the title

 2. **Introduction**: Start your post with a brief description of your goal.